Pretty-SFOS/opal-gallery/README.md

 1. Clone this repository e.g. to `src/opal/opal`
 2. Run [fetch-modules.sh](fetch-modules.sh) to fetch the latest module sources, clone required module repositories as requested
-3. Open the project file [harbour-opal.pro](harbour-opal.pro) in the Sailfish OS IDE
+3. Open the project file [harbour-opal-gallery.pro](harbour-opal-gallery.pro) in the Sailfish OS IDE
 4. Build an RPM package and install it on the target device